drocheam/optrace/docs/source/usage/convolve.rst

 Image Plotting
 ________________

-Images, whether they are numpy arrays or paths to image files, are plotted with the :func:`image_plot <optrace.plots.misc_plots.image_plot>` function.
+Images, whether they are numpy arrays or paths to image files, are plotted with the :func:`image_plot <optrace.plots.image_plots.image_plot>` function.
 Additionally a tuple of image side lengths is required.

 Import the plotting functionality: